-Securities registered pursuant to Section 12(b) of the e Act securities registered pursuant to section 12(b) or the c Act.
-Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No [ ] • • ery Interactive Data File required to be submitted reding 12 months (or for such shorter period that the Yes [X] No [ ] • he definitions of "large accele ated filer, a non-accelerated filer, a smaller reporting trated filer," "accelerated filer," "smaller reporting Large accelerated filer [ ] Accelerated file er [ ]

-Non-accelerated filer [X] Smaller reporting company [X]

-Emerging growth company [ ]

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. [ ]

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A d by Section 13 or 15(d) of the Securities Exchange Act of s required to file such reports), and (2) has been subject to Yes ⊠ No □ active Data File required to be submitted pursuant to Rule for such shorter period that the registrant was required to Yes ⊠ No □ of "large accelerated filer," "accel filer, a non-accelerated filer, a smaller reporting company erated filer," "smaller reporting company," and "emerging Large accelerated filer □ Accelerated fil er 🗆 Non-accelerated filer ⊠ Smaller report ing company ⊠ Emerging grov vth company □ If an emerging growth company, indicate by check reany new or revised financial accounting standards pro but to use the extended transition period for complying with the Exchange Act. \square Indicate by check mark whether the registrant is a she ell company (as defined in Rule 12b -2 of the Exchange Act).
+Yes □ No ⊠ As of August 5, 2021, the Company had 90,396,596, shares of common stock, \$0.001 pa r value, issued and outstanding.

-Yes [ ] No [X]

-As of May 19, 2021, the Company had 89,496,596, shares of common stock, \$0.001 par value, issued and outstanding.